Notice of Pre-AIA or AIA Status

 The cavity held to the functional neurosurgical implant 4 by apertures 11 (Fig. 5) to interconnect the cranial implant and the functional neurosurgical implant during performance of a cranioplasty (Fig. 10 depicts the two pieces are connected.
 During performance of a cranioplasty is a statement of intended use.
 The two pieces are capable of being connected sometime during or before the procedure.)

-Such that the cranial implant (2-3) and the functional neurosurgical implant mesh together to ultimately define a single product (see figure 4, the components 2-3 and implant 4 are put together to form a single product) providing brain protection (implanted in figure 10, is therefore capable to provide protection to the brain by providing material between the cranium and the brain [0088, fig 10]).
+Such that the cranial implant (2-3) and the functional neurosurgical implant 4 mesh together providing brain protection (implanted in figure 10, is therefore capable to provide protection to the brain by providing material between the cranium and the brain [0088, fig 10]).

 Wherein the relationship between the cranial implant 2,3 and the functional neurosurgical implant 4 is optimized during a manufacturing process by superimposing a digitally rendered functional neurosurgical implant on a digitally rendered base static cranial implant and ultimately shaping the cavity to allow the connecting relationship with functional neurosurgical implant.
 This is a product-by-process limitation, patentable only based on the resulting structure, which appears to be the cranial implant and neurosurgical implant having an interdigitating (interlocking shape), as shown in figures 1-2.
 If the applicant is trying to claim a different end structure, the claim should be amended to include those limitations.

-However, Sauter-Starace remains silent to the interdigitating relationship (interpreted as interlocking) connecting the cavity and neurosurgical implant.
+However, Sauter-Starace remains silent to the interdigitating relationship (interpreted as interlocking) connecting the cavity and neurosurgical implant in a key in lock type arrangement (interpreted as a closely conforming or high tolerance fit).

-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to use the snap ring connection of Singal between the cavity and neurosurgical implant of Sauter-Starace through functional equivalents since both connections attach portions of a cranial implant together.
-Absent a teaching of criticality (new or unexpected results), this arrangement is deemed to have been known by those skilled in the art at the time the invention was filed.
-MPEP 2144.06II
+It would have been obvious to one of ordinary skill in the art of medical implants at the time the invention was filed to use the interference fit of Ngheim between the neurosurgical implant and cavity of Sauter-Starace through functional equivalence as this is an alternative connection and it appears either connection would work equally well MPEP 2144.06II.

 PNG